sdarlington/SDCloudUserDefaults/README.md

 The documentation for NSUbiquitousKeyValueStore says:

-"Rather than use the key-value store as the sole source of your data, you should instead use it as a mechanism for updating a locally stored set of configuration values."
+> Rather than use the key-value store as the sole source of your data, you should instead
+> use it as a mechanism for updating a locally stored set of configuration values.

 That's what SDCloudUserDefaults does.
 Use it instead of NSUserDefaults for anything you want mirrored in iCloud.
 Best to also register for notifications when the app launches or you might lose updates.

+To use it you can either copy SDCloudUserDefaults .[hm] into your project or just drag the SDCloudUserDefaults project into your project and add libSDUserCloudDefaults.a in the "Link binary with Libraries" section of the "Build Phases" tab in Xcode.

 Licence
 -------